Optimism is in the wind. Things are picking up. People are feeling better.

 Wrap it all up in refreshing color that POPS!

 P.S.
 My teenager has worn black t-shirts, pants and shoes since he was in kindergarten.
 Today, he bought shirts in startling pink, saturated turquoise, and eye-blinding chartreuse.
-Any doubts about the power of color?
+Teens can spot trends before we do and often lead the way.
+If they love color, watch out!

 7 Responses